omega-coder/Blog-hugo/content/post/insahack-2019-neurovision-misc-206-pts-writeup.md

 ```

-We can notice that all weights have the same `absolute value`, some are `positive` and some are `negative` which is kinda weird!!!
+We can notice that all weights have the same `absolute value`, some are `positive` and some are `negative` which is kinda weird.

-Let's try `reshaping` the weights array to a 2D array of size 68x218 and create an image by turning all negative weights to black pixels and all positive weights to white pixels.
+Let's try `reshaping` the weights array to a 2D array of size 68x218 and creating an image by turning all the negative weights to black pixels and all the positive weights to white pixels.

-Here is how you can do it using Pillow Imaging Library
+Here is how you can do it using the Pillow Imaging Library
 ```python
 import keras
 from keras.models import load_model